etcadinfinitum/swarm/docs/README.md

 ### Rule Types

-If we assume that _L_ and _R_ are not necessarily equal, then _E_ and/or _l_ must differ.
+If we assume that _L_ and _R_ are not necessarily equal, then _E_ and/or &ell; must differ.
 The paper further quantifies types of rules:

 * A constructive rule is symbolically defined by _E_ of _L_ being a proper subset of _R_'s edge set.